 4. Install the latest Windows updates

-Next, I suggest you to check with the Windows Update, in case you have have automatic updates ticked to “off”.
+Next, I suggest you check with the Windows Update, in case you have automatic updates ticked to “off”.
 You might just have an update waiting for you to install it.

 5. Uninstall your webcam or webcam drivers

-Also, you could try uninstall the drivers for your webcam and, after that, uninstall the webcam completely from the Device Manager list.
-And the connect it and install the latest drivers once again.
+Also, you could try uninstalling the drivers for your webcam and, after that, uninstall the webcam completely from the Device Manager list.
+And connect it and install the latest drivers once again.

 6. Run the hardware troubleshooter